katya-sn/katya-sn/README.md

 - 💞️ I’m looking to collaborate with you (an internship position)
 - 📫 How to reach me: kattya.sahun@gmail.com
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I've been working as organic chemist for 5 years and have 2 publications(as co-author) in international scientific journals( one of them is still under publication).
+- ⚡ Fun fact: I've been working as organic chemist for 5 years and have 2 publications(as co-author) in international scientific journals.

 <!---
 katya-sn/katya-sn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.